• Skip to primary navigation

 The Cabbage Part

 For my slaw, I used both red and green cabbage.
 You could use all of one or the other, but I like the colorful way the salad looks when it's all put together by using both.
 You only need about a half head total, so use the extra to make some German Style Sweet and Sour Red Cabbage and/or Apple Onion Bacon Braised Cabbage.
 Cabbage is considered one of the world's healthiest foods, so putting more of it in your diet is a good thing.
-It's great for weight loss, with only 33 calories per cooked cup; it's got lots of vitamin K and that aids brain function (we all need help with that right?) plus it's good for your skin and immune system.
+It's great for weight loss, with only 33 calories per cooked cup; it's got lots of vitamin K and which aids brain function (we all need help with that right?) plus it's good for your skin and immune system.
 So cabbage up!

 Cabbage-Fennel-Apple Slaw cabbage